 anzuk’s sponsorship license doesn’t extend to educators and you will need to be sponsored directly by a school.
 This is called the Employer Sponsorship for the Skilled Worker Visa and here’s how it works:

-- Firstly, the visa needs to be applied for by a school that holds a sponsorship license (or a CoS – Certificate of Sponsorship as it’s known).
+Firstly, the visa needs to be applied for by a school that holds a sponsorship license (or a CoS – Certificate of Sponsorship as it’s known).

-- For a school to obtain a sponsorship license, there is a significant amount of time and paperwork involved.
+For a school to obtain a sponsorship license, there is a significant amount of time and paperwork involved.

-- The school /employer must follow a strict process whereby they advertise the job in the UK and process all applications in order to prove that there are no applicants that are already settled in the UK (or are able to obtain a visa separately) that could take the role over an overseas migrant requiring sponsorship.
+The school /employer must follow a strict process whereby they advertise the job in the UK and process all applications in order to prove that there are no applicants that are already settled in the UK (or are able to obtain a visa separately) that could take the role over an overseas migrant requiring sponsorship.
 Hence, you can see this is a big commitment for both the school and teacher.

 So, does this mean this option is out of the window completely?

-- If you are already in the UK on a YMV that will be expiring soon AND in a contract with a school; then it is worth speaking to your school about the option of them sponsoring, you.
+If you are already in the UK on a YMS visa that will be expiring soon AND in a contract with a school; then it is worth speaking to your school about the option of them sponsoring, you.
 Because you have an established relationship with the school and the sponsorship process can take place whilst you are still teaching and have a current visa, the school maybe willing to do this.

-- If you are an experienced STEM teacher: secondary Science, Technology, Engineering, Maths (or Computer Science) teacher then sponsorship is a viable option as this position is on the skills shortage list.
+If you are an experienced STEM teacher: Secondary Science, Physics, Biology, Chemistry Technology, Engineering, Maths (or Computer Science) teacher then sponsorship is a viable option as this position is on the skills shortage list.
 The UK is currently running a programme called the “International Teacher Framework” whereby teachers from Australia, New Zealand, Canada, USA, Jamaica and South Africa can obtain positions in state funded secondary schools and academies if they are a STEM teacher.

 At anzuk, we regularly inform our teachers about the schools that have the ability to sponsor you and what roles are available.
-Please ask your consultant for more information.